 Today this island is the busiest leisure area in Sweden with several museums and it is also the section of the National City Park that receives most visitors.
 Bird life is intensive around Isbladskärret and the summer palace of Rosendal, built in early 19th century is woth a visit.

-This is the largest section of the Ecopark and is divided in its turn into a number of smaller sections.
+This is the largest section of the National City Park and is divided in its turn into a number of smaller sections.
 See below.

 Kaknäs – Ladugårdsärde is one of Sweden’s most important local rambling areas.
-In the 16th century this was agricultural land which supplied the royal barn.
+In the 15th century this was agricultural land which supplied the royal barn.
+There are remains of even older villages and grave fields, from the Viking Age.
 In 1672 it became Sweden’s first military training area.
 It is the venue for a number of major events every year.
 One of the most rural Swedish birds, the sky larch nests here every year.

 Gärdet.
-This residential area was built in the 1930s in the Swedish Functional style and divides the green areas of northern Djurgården in two.
+This residential area was built in the 1930s in the Swedish functionalistic architecture and divides the green areas of northern Djurgården in two.
 It is considered one of the best examples of functionalistic architecture in Sweden.

-Hjorthagen ended up outside the boundaries of the National City Park but this is where the royal red deer (hjort in Swedish) found refuge after the Karl XI’s enclosed deer park was demolished in the 1820s.
+Hjorthagen ended up outside the boundaries of the National City Park but this is where the royal red deer (hjort in Swedish) found refuge after the fence Karl XI’s enclosed deer park was taken down in the 1820s.

 The Institutions.
 Northern Djurgården houses a number of institutions.
 Several of its regiments have now been disbanded, but K1, the cavalry unit which provides the mounted Palace Guard, still survives.
 Its museums include the Museum of Ethnography, the Technical Museum, The Police Museum, The Museum och Sport, the National Maritime Museum, the Museum of Natural History and the Bergianska Botanical Gardens.
 Much of Sweden’s higher education is offered here – Music, Opera, Drama, Physical Education and Sport, the Swedish National Defence College, the Royal Institute of Technology and Stockholm University.
 Sporting facilities are provided by the Olympic Stadium, the Equestrian Stadium, the Tennis Stadium and the Royal Tennis Hall.

 Lill-Jans forest – Stora Skuggan This is the area with the most unspoilt countryside in the entire Ecopark and also with the greatest biological diversity.
 The area also contains the Fiskartorpet ski-jump, the Octagonal House, the recreational facilities at Stora Skuggan and the restaurant Stora Skuggan.

 Haga-Brunnsviken.
 This is an area with unique cultural values and one of the finest examples of English-style parkland.
 The jewel is the Haga Park, with the Haga Palace, Gustav III’s Pavilion, the Echo Temple, the Copper Tents and the Butterfly House.
 The inlet called Brunnsviken is also availible for boatsigtseeing.
 Many of the threats facing the Ecopark are likely to affect the Brunnsviken area – mainly around the University campus at Frescati.

 Ulriksdal – Sörentorp.
 When the Palace of Ulriksdal was built in the 17th century it was surrounded with a park in the French Baroque manner.
 Today the palace houses the offices of the World Nature Fund, the World Wildlife Fund and a museum.
 The museum of sculptures in its Orangery is also open to visitors.
 The palace theatre, called the Confidence and Ulriksdal Inn.